datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Trust downstream client IP

 * `use_remote_address: false` tells $productName$ that it cannot trust the remote address of incoming connections, and must instead rely exclusively on the `X-Forwarded-For` header.
+The default is `true`.

 When `true` (the default), $productName$ will append its own IP address to the `X-Forwarded-For` header so that upstream services of $productName$ can get the full set of IP addresses that have propagated a request.
 You may also need to set `externalTrafficPolicy: Local` on your `LoadBalancer` to propagate the original source IP address.